Have you decided to use cloth diapers but now find yourself overwhelmed with the problem of where to store them all?

-Just watch out, if you’re a short mom like me, pay attention to how high you can comfortably reach.
-Otherwise, diapers on the top rungs may not get much rotation — unless you want to climb the ladder, that is!
+But if you’re a short mom like me, pay attention to how high you can comfortably reach.
+Otherwise, diapers on the top rungs may not get much rotation — unless you want to climb the ladder!

 6. The Linen Cabinet

-Simply stack your diapers up, or even put them into storage baskets if you want a more uniform look.
+Simply stack your diapers or put them into storage baskets if you want a more uniform look.
 Chances are good that you’ll still have room for your towels and toiletries too!

 7. Repurposed Toy Cubby

 A toy cubby is another item that serves a double purpose as your baby grows.
-Use different cubbies to store cloth diapers, wipes, inserts, and creams.
+Use different bins to store cloth diapers, cloth wipes, inserts, and diaper creams.
 This system is an easy and affordable way to keep everything you need well-organized and within reach.

-As your baby grows, the diapers and wipes will be replaced by dolls and toys cars, and the storage unit will serve you well for years as your baby grows into childhood.
+As your baby grows, the diapers and wipes will be replaced by dolls and toy cars, and the storage unit will serve you well for years.

 8. The Dresser

 A dresser can not only do double duty — it can do triple duty.
-The right dresser can hold your baby’s clothing, their cloth diapers, and even serve as a changing table if you place a changing mat on top.
+The right dresser can store your baby’s clothing and cloth diapers and even serve as a changing table if you place a changing mat on top.

-A dresser is also one of the few items that, if you play your cards right, can last your child from birth through to college.
-This makes it one of the most frugal storage options available for cloth diapers.
+A dresser is also one of the few items that can last your child from birth to college if you play your cards right.
+This makes it one of the most economical storage options for cloth diapers.

 9. Floating Shelves

-When you don’t have the room to expand out, then consider going up!
+If you don’t have the room to expand out, consider going up!
 Floating shelves can keep your diapers organized and easily accessible without taking up much-needed space in your drawers or cabinets.